Hobart Houghton Fellowship

 Research with a focus on the economy of the Eastern Cape region is also welcome.

-The term of the Fellowship is flexible and renewable, and will be decided upon in conjunction with the circumstances of the successful applicant and the nature of the research and progress made.
-In the past, the Fellowship has typically been awarded for one year.
-The current preference in the Department of Economics is to invite applicants for the Fellowship for shorter periods; for example four to six months during the second semester of the academic year.
+The term of the Fellowship is flexible and renewable and will be decided upon in conjunction with the circumstances of the successful applicant and the nature of the research and progress made.
+In the past, the Fellowship has typically been awarded for four to six months during the academic teaching year.

-Prospective Fellows should have had research experience, and hold at least a Masters degree in Economics or Agricultural Economics.
+Prospective Fellows should have had research experience and hold at least a Masters’ degree in Economics.
 They should have a sound knowledge of economic analysis and be capable of independent, innovative work.
 Candidates may either be established scholars (possibly on sabbatical leave) or young, promising economists with a strong developing research track record.

 The amount of the award will be determined on an annual basis.
 The typical package includes:

 Limited funds will be available for travel and other research expenses.
-The Fellow will be expected to reside in Grahamstown, and will be an honorary member of staff of the University for the duration of the Fellowship.
+The Fellow will be expected to reside in Makhanda and will be an honorary member of staff of the University for the duration of the Fellowship.
 At the conclusion of the Fellowship, the Fellow will be required to present a full report on the work undertaken.
-Rhodes University may reverse the right to publish any work accomplished during the Fellowship.
-If the Fellow publishes, there must be suitable acknowledgment of both the Fellowship and Rhodes University in any publications.
+The fellow is also required to publish at least one article in a subsidy-earning journal which acknowledges both the Fellowship and Rhodes University.

 There is a strong tradition of research in the Department of Economics and Economic History.
-The current research of members of staff and graduate students reflects a wide range of interests including: Environmental and natural resource economics; financial markets and monetary economics; development economics; the labour market; health economics; international trade and finance; industrialisation; economic development; foreign investment; economic history and Southern African regional economic integration.
+The current research of members of staff and graduate students reflects a wide range of interests including: Environmental and natural resource economics; financial markets and monetary economics; development economics; the labour market; international trade and finance; cultural economics, and industrialisation.
 The Fellow will have an office in the Department.
-The University provides an excellent internet access.
+The University provides excellent access to online research resources and databases.

-The University reserves the right not to make an award.
+The University reserves the right not to make an award in any particular year.